AllisynAbrams/react-app/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- Fully functional, interactive, trivia game
+- Functional pet listings app
-	- Questions/possible answers populated by API call
+	- All pet images/info wil be populated by an API call and each will be formated in some type of card format
-	- Tells player if selected answer is correct
+	- Under each pet card there will be a button the user can click to add the above pet to his/her favorites
-	- Keeps track of score
+	- User can click a pet card and be directed to a page with further details about that pet, as well as a contact method to reach out about that pet

-- Navbar with options that link to their corresponding pages
+- Navbar with options that link to their corresponding pages (home (aka all pet listings), favorites, contact us)

-- Options page that allows player to select trivia theme/difficulty
+- Favorites page that displays the pet cards of the pets "favorited" by the user
-- Instructions page
+	- under each pet card there will be a button that allows the user to remove that pet from their favorites

 #### PostMVP EXAMPLE

-- Leaderboard that is updated using Firebase
+- Filter bar on the pet listings page that allows the user to see only dogs, only cats, or only pets of other species
-- Create multiple leaderboards depending on selected difficulty
+- in the pet listings page, have an up arrow that always stays at the bottom of the view and can be clicked by the user to go back to the top of the page

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.